kdbinsidebrains/site/_features/05-editor.md

  }
 ~~~

-When you change the function implementation or even code of the inner function you have to select the whole definition
+When you change the function implementation or even code of the inner function, you have to select the whole definition
 of the root function to redefine the implementation.

 With _Execute Global Assignment_ wherever your caret is placed inside the function, all statements will be iterated till